hereisjayant/Java-Ex6-Sequence-OrSums/README.md

 2. `intArray = {1, 4, 8}` and `target = 7` is not possible.

 **Hint**: It is possible to solve this problem without examining every subset of `intArray`.
 You are not required to solve the problem in any particular fashion but this hint may guide some of you.

-## Submitting Your Work

-You will submit your work by making changes, committing your work and pushing to GitHub.
-You must get comfortable with the basic workflow using Git and GitHub.
-Not being able to push your work to GitHub is not a reasonable excuse for late submissions.

 ## JUnit Testing